Updated Nov. 22, 9:17 a.m.

 Auditors cited “ongoing investigations” and “a significant net asset deficiency” as the reason for these concerns.

 Bruno said the ongoing investigation is one being conducted by the Corporation for Public Broadcasting.
-CapRadio usually receives around $1 million per year from CPB, but those funds are on hold until the investigation is complete.
+CapRadio usually receives around $1 million per year from CPB, but it did not receive those funds.
 Bruno said he could not share updates on the status of that investigation.

 But CLA auditors also said the station is on track to stabilize its financials, and that their opinion about financial solvency does “not include any adjustments that might result from the outcome of this uncertainty.”